 Sabre technologies can be accessed in a Tier 1 layer (a web/presentation layer) that offers such capabilities as configuration management, session management, and cache management.

 Digital Connect builds a set of state of the art services that allows a presentation layer entirely created by the Airline.
 Using Digital Connect, airlines can

 - cross-sell features

-The Digital Connect API allows an access to Tier 1 services, as shown in the following diagram:
+The Digital Connect API allows access to Tier 1 services, as shown in the following diagram:

 The following principles guide the architecture of the Digital Connect API:

-- Uniform interfaces – the API provides an interface between client side and server side that simplifies and decouples the architecture.
-This enables the client side and server side to independently evolve.
+- Uniform interfaces – the API provides an interface between the client-side and server-side that simplifies and decouples the architecture.
+This enables the client-side and server-side to independently evolve.

 - Cacheable – caching eliminates client/server interactions and thus, further improves scalability and performance.